pivotal/docs-tap/api-portal/install-api-portal.hbs.md

 # Install Tanzu API portal

-This document describes how to install Tanzu API portal from the Tanzu Application Platform package repository.
+This topic tells you how to install Tanzu API portal for VMware Tanzu from the Tanzu Application Platform (commonly known as TAP) package repository.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install API portal.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).